SergKrasilnikov/GeoCross/readme.md

 <image
     src="./data/readme_images/fig1.jpg"
-    alt="Cross-section of the Artemis mission's landing site" caption="Fig. 1.
+    alt="Cross-section of the Artemis mission's landing site" title="Fig. 1.
 Cross-section throw the 1st and 2d landing sites of the Artemis mission." height="400"/>

 ---